katyhylton/quiz-game/README.md

-# quiz-game
+# are-you-smarter-than-a-fifth-grader
-Do you think you're smarter than a fifth grader?
-Find out out!
+ Do you think you have what it takes to best a 10 year old?
+Find out now!